Newsroom > Blog

 Here are a few things we have learned:

-• Cairo is surprisingly affordable - Granted, the currency devalued in March by almost 40%, but even before that, internationals who live here describe Cairo as a very affordable city.
-A Starbucks run in March for 4 people - lattes, cappuccinos, juice drinks and snacks ran us about $6.
+- Cairo is surprisingly affordable - Granted, the currency devalued in March by almost 40%, but even before that, internationals who live here describe Cairo as a very affordable city.
+A Starbucks run in March for four people - lattes, cappuccinos, juice drinks and snacks ran us about $6.

-• Egypt is wealthy, relative to other SSA countries - Cairo had Starbucks, McDonalds, Hardees (Carl’s Juniors), delivery services, Uber, IKEA, Carrefour, everything you could want.
+- Egypt is wealthy, relative to other SSA countries - Cairo had Starbucks, McDonalds, Hardees (Carl’s Juniors), delivery services, Uber, IKEA, Carrefour and everything you could want.
 We all know this development in South Africa.
 But, prior to my first visit in March, I didn’t know I would also find it in Cairo.
 Its GDP per capita is more than $4,000, which is one of the wealthier countries in Africa.
-10th among the 54 countries on the continent, and many believe the structural reforms President Abdel Fattah el-Sisi is putting in place will help the country see higher GDP growth in the coming years.
+10th among the 54 countries on the continent and many believe the structural reforms President Abdel Fattah el-Sisi is putting in place will help the country see higher GDP growth in the coming years.

 Go Deeper on Egypt?